 § 33.
-Issue of prescriptions for medicinal products and dispensing of medicinal products from pharmacies [RT I 2010, 15, 77 - entry into force 18.04.2010]
+Issue of prescriptions for medicinal products and dispensing of medicinal products from pharmacies

-(1) Medicinal products subject to medical prescription must be dispensed by general pharmacies and veterinary pharmacies to consumers only on the basis of a complying medical or veterinary prescription.
-[RT I 2010, 15, 77 - entry into force 18.04.2010]

-(1) Medicinal products subject to medical prescription must be dispensed by general pharmacies and veterinary pharmacies on the basis of a prescription issued lawfully in a Member State of the European Union, a Member State of the European Economic Area or Switzerland (hereinafter EU prescription).
-[RT I 2010, 7, 31 - entry into force 26.02.2010]

-(1) In order to ensure safe use of medicinal products, an EU prescription is valid: 1) 60 days after issuing thereof, unless another term of validity is indicated in the prescription;

-2) if the prescription sets out information the composition of which is established by a regulation of the Minister of Social Affairs.
+- (1) Medicinal products subject to medical prescription must be dispensed by general pharmacies and veterinary pharmacies to consumers only on the basis of a complying medical or veterinary prescription.
+[RT I 2010, 15, 77 entry into force 18.04.2010] - (11) Medicinal products subject to medical prescription must be dispensed by general pharmacies and veterinary pharmacies on the basis of a prescription issued lawfully in a Member State of the European Union, a Member State of the European Economic Area or Switzerland (hereinafter EU prescription).
+[RT I 2010, 7, 31 entry into force 26.02.2010] - (12) In order to ensure safe use of medicinal products, an EU prescription is valid: - 1) 60 days after issuing thereof, unless another term of validity is indicated in the prescription; - 2) if the prescription sets out information the composition of which is established by a regulation of the minister responsible for the field.